Skip to content

 6. Common pitfalls

 Per JEI's FAQ, the most common rejection reasons fall into eight mechanical categories plus the structural hypothesis-fit rule.
-A counselor running a basic pre-submission audit eliminates six of the eight.
+A counselor running a basic pre-submission audit eliminates most preventable failures.

 Mechanical (eliminable with a checklist)